Fleckism/SecurityPlus/My linked notes/Working Notes.md

 - Clean up tags
 - Unlinked mentions are not in Shimmering Focus Theme
 - Synonyms ending with AC is access control
+- Go through and confirm PBQ are in notes